Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

     }
 }
 ```
-In order to enable ObservableAttribute, you must also set "Observable Attribute
+`ObservableAttribute` currently supports most basic types (e.g. floats, ints,
+bools), as well as `Vector2`, `Vector3`, `Vector4`, `Quaternion`, and enums.

+The behavior of `ObservableAttribute`s are controlled by the "Observable Attribute
-Handling" to "Exclude Inherited" or "Examine All" in the Agent's
+Handling" in the Agent's `Behavior Parameters`.
+The possible values for this are:
+ * **Ignore** (default) - All ObservableAttributes on the Agent will be ignored.
+  If there are no ObservableAttributes on the Agent, this will result in the
+  fastest  initialization time.
+ * **Exclude Inherited** - Only members on the declared class will be examined;
+  members that are inherited are ignored.
+This is a reasonable tradeoff between
+  performance and flexibility.
+ * **Examine All** All members on the class will be examined.
+This can lead to
+  slower startup times.

-`Behavior Parameters`.
-"Exclude Inherited" is generally sufficient, but if your
+"Exclude Inherited" is generally sufficient, but if your Agent inherits from
-Agent inherits from another Agent implementation that has Observable members,
+another Agent implementation that has Observable members, you will need to use
-you will need to use "Examine All".
+"Examine All".

 Internally, ObservableAttribute uses reflection to determine which members of
 the Agent have ObservableAttributes, and also uses reflection to access the
 fields or invoke the properties at runtime.
 This may be slower than using
 CollectObservations or an ISensor, although this might not be enough to
-noticably affect performance.
+noticeably affect performance.

 **NOTE**: you do not need to adjust the Space Size in the Agent's
 `Behavior Parameters` when you add `[Observable]` fields or properties to an
 Agent, since their size can be computed before they are used.

 #### ISensor interface and SensorComponents
-The `ISensor` interface is generally intended for advanced users or internal
+The `ISensor` interface is generally intended for advanced users.
+The `Write()`
-developers.
-The `Write()` method is used to actually generate the observation,
+method is used to actually generate the observation, but some other methods
-but some other methods such as returning the shape of the observations must also
+such as returning the shape of the observations must also be implemented.
-be implemented.

 The `SensorComponent` abstract class is used to create the actual `ISensor` at
 runtime.
 It must be attached to the same `GameObject` as the `Agent`, or to a